Chilcote11/eZoo/README.md

 Welcome to the eZoo application!
 A JavaEE MVC application designed to manage a virtual zoo’s animals and events with an easy-to-use user interface for employees and customers

 Revature, a company committed to training entry-level software developers, provided the original template for this project (now making up around 10% of the overall application).
+That template included some basic package structure, along with the heavy lifting for the front-end graphics.
+My task has been to create the database tables, relate them together, access them from Eclipse, and add functionality to display and manipulate that data through POCOs and Servlets (now Controllers) on JavaServer Pages that I would create.
 A few instructional videos and several hundred Google searches later, the first version of this application was birthed (see `branch: eZoo100`).
-From there the application has been, and is still in the process of being upgraded to utilize the tools and frameworks listed below.
+From there the application has been, and is still in the process of being, upgraded to utilize the tools and frameworks listed below.

 Though unlikely to ever benefit a real zoo, this project has served me well as a thorough introduction to Java development.